 Be aware that ‘forage in’ versus ‘silage out’ will be lower in yield due to DM losses of fermentation.
 This could range from as low as 8 per cent to well over 15 per cent depending on many factors such as crop type, chop length, DM content, compaction, effectiveness of sealing, fermentation type, etc. A well compacted stack of silage of 2 to 4 cm chop length should contain about 220 kg DM per cubic metre (approximately 660 kg fresh weight at 33 per cent DM as a very rough guide to the amount in storage).

-When is the nutritive value to be tested?
+When will the nutritive value be tested?
 Some sellers send a sample for testing out of the freshly cut crop or windrow as it enters the machine or when coming out of the chopper for silage.
 The crop will generally be of higher quality at this stage than later as the baled (hay) or fermented (silage) product.

 There will be some loss of leaves in hay at raking and baling and fermentation losses to turn forage into silage, both leading to DM and quality losses.
 Silage should not be tested, ideally, for at least six weeks, assuming it has undergone a good fermentation, longer if too wet or if wilting was too long.